19balazs86/PlayingWithAuthentication/README.md

 ###### Project: KeyGenRSA

-- Console application to generate private and public RSA pem file.
+- Console application to generate private and public RSA pem files.
 - Private key is used in the ApiJWT project to sign and validate JWT.
-- Public key can be used for validation of JWT in other server.
+- Public key can be used to validate an ApiJWT token.
+It can be an RsaSecurityKey during authentication process passing the ApiJWT token.
+- Hashing and Salting password with [PBKDF2](KeyGenRSA/Hashing_PBKDF2.cs).

 ###### Project: ApiJWT